History of the Jews and Judaism in the Land of Israel: Ottoman rule (1517–1917)

 In 1700, about 500 to 1,000 European Jewish followers of Judah HeHasid immigrated to Palestine and settled in Jerusalem.
 They were forced to give the Turkish authorities financial guarantees in the name of Jerusalem's Jewish community in exchange for permission to enter the Ottoman Empire.
 At the time approximately 200 Ashkenazi Jews and 1,000 Sephardi Jews lived in the city, most of them reliant on charity from the diaspora.
 The sudden influx of so many Ashkenazi immigrants produced a crisis.
-The local community was unable to help so many people and suspected some of the new arrivals of being Sabbateans, who they viewed with hostility.
+The local community was unable to help so many people and suspected some of the new arrivals of being Sabbateans, whom they viewed with hostility.
 The newcomers built the Hurva Synagogue and incurred debts doing so.
 In 1720, due to failure to repay the debts, Arab creditors broke into the synagogue, set it on fire, and took over the area.
 The Ottoman authorities held both HeHasid's group and the pre-existing Ashkenazi community collectively responsible and expelled all Ashkenazi Jews from Jerusalem.

 In 1714, Dutch researcher Adriaan Reland published an account of his visit to Palestine, and noted the existence of significant Jewish population centers throughout the country, particularly Jerusalem, Safed, Tiberias, and Gaza.
 Hebron also had a significant Jewish community at the time.
 The 18th century saw the Jewish population slightly recover.
-In 1740, Rabbi Haim Abulafia, the rabbi of Izmir, renewed Jewish settlement in Tiberias and the surrounding area under the patronage of local governor Zahir al-Umar.
+In 1740, Rabbi Haim Abulafia, the rabbi of İzmir, renewed Jewish settlement in Tiberias and the surrounding area under the patronage of local governor Zahir al-Umar.
 In 1742, a group of Jewish immigrants from Morocco and Italy led by Moroccan rabbi Chaim ibn Attar arrived in Palestine, and most settled in Jerusalem.
 At the time, the vast majority of Jews in Palestine were Sephardi or Mizrahi Jews, with only a small number of Ashkenazi Jews.
 The Ottoman authorities restricted the number of Jews permitted to live in Jerusalem.
 The Near East earthquake of 1759 destroyed much of Safed, killing 2,000 people with 190 Jews among the dead, and also destroyed Tiberias.
 In 1777, a group of about 300 Hasidic Jews from Lithuania led by Rabbi Menachem Mendel of Vitebsk immigrated to Palestine.
 This was the first group of Jewish immigrants in some time that maintained contact with its country of origin.
 They had considered settling in Safed but due to the opposition this aroused most settled in Tiberias and some settled in Peki'in instead.
 They augmented the Jewish presence in the Galilee and extended the Ashkenazi presence to places outside Safed, where it had been concentrated until then.
 In 1800, there were about 6,500 Jews living in Palestine.